 “We are working closely with the industry on the North Sea Transition Deal, and we are consulting to ensure this addresses climate concerns while protecting and creating jobs.
 It will all help us accelerate towards a fully green energy sector in line with the Prime Minister’s 10 point plan and our robust 2050 net-zero goals,” added Offord.

 The checkpoint will be an additional layer of scrutiny applied to future licences, on top of the existing measures that already apply to UK oil and gas developments, including the environmental assessment carried out by the Offshore Petroleum Regulator for Environment and Decommission (OPRED), and the net-zero impact assessment carried out by the Oil and Gas Authority as part of its consent process for new licences.

 It is worth reminding that the Oil and Gas Authority launched a decarbonisation competition for the electrification of offshore oil and gas installations in September 2021 in a quest to accelerate the energy transition to net-zero.

 By late October, the regulator received 29 bids in regard to this competition, which was designed to fund technical and commercial studies on offshore electrification in the UK North Sea to advance oil and gas electrification plans.

-Earlier this month, the OGA selected three winners of this competition and these winners are expected to share a prize of £1 million, or about $1.3 million, for ideas that could assist in cutting greenhouse gas emissions as part of the UK’s decarbonisation efforts.
+Earlier this month, the OGA selected three winners of this competition, which would share a prize of £1 million, or about $1.3 million, for ideas that could assist in cutting greenhouse gas emissions, as part of the UK’s decarbonisation efforts.

 It is anticipated that powering installations using electricity, from a cable to the shore or from a nearby wind farm, could lead to a reduction of 2-3 million tonnes of CO2 a year – equivalent to the annual carbon emissions from households in a city the size of Liverpool.